 Fritz and Ann’s son is recently retired from active duty with the United States Marine Corps, and Fritz continues to have a love and deep concern for military veterans, as well as the men and women actively serving our country.
 In this regard, Fritz currently serves as Secretary-Treasurer of the Post Traumatic Growth Institute, an organization dedicated to helping military personnel deal with the effects of post traumatic stress disorder.

-Fritz and his wife Ann have been married for 52 years and have three children and fourteen grandchildren.
+Fritz and his wife Ann have been married for 57 years and have three children, twelve grandchildren, and eleven great grandchildren.